-In any ordinary course of business, even though terms and conditions have been agreed, a contracting party assumes the risk that the other party will not perform their contractual obligations.
-To guard against this, legal instruments have been created to guarantee performance.
-The legal instruments commonly used for this are:
+In any ordinary course of business, even though terms and conditions have been agreed, a contracting party assumes the risk that the other party will not perform their contractual and legal obligations.
+To safeguard against this, legal instruments have been created to assure performance and protect parties in case of default.
+These include, among others:

-Although these instruments have the same purpose, they function differently.
-This newsletter will illustrate these differences.
+Although these instruments have the same purpose, they function differently, as will be illustrated in this newsletter.

 II.
 Letter of Credit

 A Letter of Credit (“L/C”) is usually used to secure payments in trades of goods.
-In such a transaction, the supplier will ask the buyer to provide an L/C in favour of the supplier, which is issued on request by the buyer’s bank.
+In such a transaction, the supplier will request from the buyer a L/C in his favour, which is issued upon request by the buyer’s bank.

 1. Parties involved